• Skip to primary navigation

 Instructions

-• Place 2 cups of wild rice in a strainer and rinse under cold water
+• Place 2 cups of wild rice into a strainer and rinse under cold water.

-• Plug the Instant Pot in and place the lid on top making sure it is sealed correctly and that the valve is in the sealed position.
+• Plug in the Instant Pot, place the cover on top and make sure it is in a locked position and the valve is in the sealed position.
+Hit the 'Manual' or 'Pressure Cook' setting and set the time for 30 minutes.

 • Fluff the wild rice with a fork and allow to sit for a minute or two to absorb any extra water.
 Serve right away in your favorite recipes or freeze until needed.